Top of the interior trends

-This may seem quite low but not everyone has the space, the guts or maybe the budget to have a wall mural.
-Personally we love them and I have one stashed away to use in my new en-suite bedroom we’re hoping to build in 2019.
+This may seem quite low but not everyone has space, the guts or maybe the budget to have a wall mural.
+Personally, we love them and I have one stashed away to use in my new en-suite bedroom we’re hoping to build in 2019.

 We’ve seen more and more panelling projects on Instagram this year and we expect to see more in 2019.
 It’s a slightly fiddly but incredibly satisfying job.
 I panelled the bottom quarter of my lounge wall this year and I’m really pleased with the results.

 Do you remember when everyone had silver/nickel light switches, door furniture, light fittings etc?
 Did anyone buy some recently?
 We’ve been doing for bronzes and golds but also blacks in some rooms and on Instagram, we can see that you have too!